 New publications focus on protecting swine building investments

-AMES, Iowa — With around 50 million animals raised annually, Iowa is by far the nation’s leading pork production state.
+AMES, Iowa — With around 50 million animals raised annually, Iowa is by far the nation’s leading pork producing state.
 Most of these animals are housed in confinement production facilities.

 Many of these facilities are aging and have significant maintenance and repair needs.
 Some newer facilities are deteriorating more rapidly than expected.
 Roof and concrete corrosion are particularly common issues.